WilliamJPriest/GO-CLI-Checklist/readme.md

 Use these flags

-    - checklist -create a
+    - checklist -create
-    - checklist -read a
+    - checklist -read
-    - checklist -update a
+    - checklist -update
-    - checklist -delete a
+    - checklist -delete

 they skip the intial question. [^1]